-The odds for Texans of being in an accident with somebody who is uninsured increases every year.
+The odds for Texans of being in an accident with somebody who is uninsured increase every year, although cheap auto insurance providers like FreewayInsurance.com are making it more affordable than ever to be insured.
 If you end up in this situation, what do you do?
 Read on to find out.

 What Is Uninsured and Underinsured Motorist Coverage?

 Uninsured and underinsured coverage will reimburse you if you are in an accident with somebody not covered by insurance.
 Texas statutes require insurance companies to include uninsured or underinsured motorist coverage in auto insurance plans